 Another point to consider: Without proper medical oversight or treatment, hydrocodone users in withdrawal are prone to getting post-acute withdrawal syndrome (PAWS).
 People who have abused hydrocodone for a long time, and try to quit cold turkey and relapse, are liable to develop this syndrome.

-It is also not unusual for people who have not used for very long to experience PAWS.
+It is also not unusual for people who have not used it very long to experience PAWS.
 It all depends on the individual.

 While there are three stages of hydrocodone withdrawal, they may only serve as precursors to the first true level: the acute stage.